 "Star Wars: Rogue One" was re-shot to add an anti-Trump scene.
-See Example( s )

-On 8 December 2016, the hashtag #DumpStarWars was widely circulated on social media.
-While this hashtag trended for a number of reasons, at least one false claim — that an anti-Trump scene was added to the film “Star Wars: Rogue One
+On 8 December 2016, the boycott hashtag #DumpStarWars was widely circulated on social media.
+This hashtag trended for a number of reasons, including at least one rumor that an anti-Trump scene had been added to the film Star Wars: Rogue One

-Posobiec either pulled this rumor out of thin air, or misinterpreted two unconnected events: scheduled reshoots on the film and “controversial” tweets from two of the film’s writers.
+Posobiec either pulled this rumor out of thin air, or her misinterpreted two unconnected events: scheduled reshoots on the film and “controversial” tweets from two of the film’s writers.

-“Star Wars: Rogue One” did undergo some reshoots not long before its official release.
-This is common for a major studio film, and had nothing to do with politics.
+Star Wars: Rogue One did undergo some reshoots not long before its official release.
+This additional last-minute work is common for a major studio film and had nothing to do with politics.
 Director Gareth Edwards explained the reason in an interview with the Los Angeles Times: